-- 1. To understand why python is a useful scripting language for developers. - 2.
-To learn how to read and write files in Python. - 3.
-To learn how to design and program python applications. - 4.
-To design programs using python object types. - 5.
-To demonstrate the basic database design for storing data as part of a multi-step data gathering, analysis and processing.
+- To understand why Python is a useful scripting language for developers.

+- To learn how to read and write files in Python.

+- To learn how to design and program Python applications.

+- Design programs using Python object types.

 - 1. Compute the GCD of two numbers.

 - 2. Find the square root of a number (Newton's method).

 - 3. Exponentiation (power of a number).

 - 4. Find the maximum of a list of numbers.

 - 5. Linear search and Binary search.

 - 6. Selection sort, Insertion sort.

 - 7. Merge sort.

 - 8. First n prime numbers.

 - 9. Multiply matrices.

 - 10. Programs that take command line arguments (word count).

 - 11. Find the most frequent words in a text read from a file.

-CORE - XIV OPERATING SYSTEMS
+CORE - XIV OPERATING SYSTEM